zl2avf/si5351-sampling-detector/README.md

 The si5351 synthesiser has a maximum frequency of 160MHz which sets the top frequency for this receiver to 80MHz.
 The PCB itself will go higher if you substitute an alternate signal source.

+The circuit diagram for the si5351 sythesiser may be found at https://github.com/zl2avf/Arduino-controlled-SI5351-frequency-synthesiser

 The Arduino *.ino code is slightly different from my other articles in that the I2C LCD displays the signal frequency whereas the si5351 frequency is double the signal frequency.
 Step-sizes of 10,100,1000,10000,100000, and 1000000Hz may be selected by short/long pushing the tuning knob on the rotary encoder.